The 50 Biggest Regrets First-Time Home Buyers Have

 Not Hiring an Agent

 “When shopping for homes on online listing services, you’re not really getting the full picture or price,” explains Full Potential Real Estate.
 “The home might have smells, sounds, or sights that you’re not seeing while looking at the photos on the listing.
 Not only that, if you’re interested in a home and reach out to the listing agent, they’re not going to have your best interests at heart.
 They’re legally bound to the seller, so you may not get the best deal.”

 Working with a real estate agent in person allows them to know more about your needs and wants, and gives them the opportunity to work for you to find your future home.
-Before you start house hunting, here are 26 real estate terms you need to know.

 Not Shopping For a Mortgage

 Finding the home you want is a dream come true.
 Making an offer and starting the closing process shifts that dream one step closer to reality.
 Millennials should be mindful that their loyalty by no means belongs to the lender that pre-approved them, however.
 It’s in your best interest to shop around for the best interest rates and terms that fit your budget.
-Check out these 11 things to know about mortgage and interest deductions.

 Not Attending a Home Inspection